cosmiclabunige/SRS_dataset_88_days/README.md

    $y_{t}$ = False

 ### Machine Learning Algorithms (MLAs)
+Two MLAs have been adopted along with the ADA: one artificial neural network (ANN) and one convolutional neural network (CNN).
+The ANN consists of only one hidden layer, while the CNN consists of two convolutional layers, each followed by a pooling layer with a size of 2.
+Moreover, a fully connected layer with 10 neurons has been stacked after the second pooling.
+The ReLU function has been adopted as an activation function in the convolutional and fully connected layer.
+Details about the hyperparameters list of the two MLAs are provided in the article.

 #
 The algorithms have been tested on the other 78 days not used during the offline training, i.e. 45 non-rainy days and 33 rainy days.

+# Example of testing code
 You can find an example of code here: https://colab.research.google.com/drive/1dI-YVUWwamK7uMeWmz-XSzjyuDcetw9g#scrollTo=Oe1pdErmsruG.
 You can change the radius of the dish, the classifier choosing between ANN, CNN, or ADA, and the event you want to test from 0 to 77 corresponding to one day in the test set.